Biclique Reconfiguration in Bipartite Graphs: Introduction

 Our main technical contribution is to overcome the restrictions imposed by bipartiteness.
-On general graphs, problems involving bicliques often admit straightforward reductions from the corresponding problems for independent sets: for example, a graph $G$ contains an independent set of size $p$ if and only if $G \oplus I_{p}$ contains a $(p,p)$-biclique, where $G \oplus I_{p}$ is the graph obtained from $G$ by adding $p$ vertices adjacent to all vertices of $G$.
+On general graphs, problems involving bicliques often admit straightforward reductions from the corresponding problems for independent sets: for example, a graph $G$ contains an independent set of size $p$ if and only if $G * I_{p}$ contains a $(p,p)$-biclique, where $G * I_{p}$ is the graph obtained from $G$ by adding $p$ vertices adjacent to all vertices of $G$.
 However, arguably the most natural restriction of asking the input graphs to be bipartite makes hardness proofs considerably more challenging.
-Note that $G \oplus I_{p}$ is non-bipartite unless $G$ is edgeless.
+Note that $G * I_{p}$ is non-bipartite unless $G$ is edgeless.

-For general graphs, Hanaka et al.~\cite[Theorem~12]{HanakaIMMNSSV20} showed that {\BBR} is PSPACE-complete by presenting a reduction from \textsc{Maximum} {\ISR}, which is basically the same $G \oplus I_{p}$-reduction above (with an extra trick) and thus cannot be used for the bipartite case.
-For bipartite graphs, they presented a reduction~\cite[Theorem~13]{HanakaIMMNSSV20} from the problem of finding a large balanced biclique on bipartite graphs, which shows NP-hardness only.
-To be more precise, their target problem there was \emph{the spanning variant of \textsc{Subgraph Reconfiguration} under the TJ rule for the property ``a graph is an $(i, j)$-complete bipartite graph,''} which is the reconfiguration problem of vertex sets that induce graphs that contain a complete bipartite graph $K_{i,j}$ as a spanning subgraph.
-On bipartite graphs, this problem with $i=j$ is equivalent to {\BBR}, and their NP-hardness result was shown for such a case.
+For general graphs, Hanaka et al.~\cite[Theorem~12]{HanakaIMMNSSV20} showed that {\BBR} is PSPACE-complete by presenting a reduction from \textsc{Maximum} {\ISR}, which is basically the same $G * I_{p}$-reduction above (with an extra trick) and thus cannot be used for the bipartite case.
+For bipartite graphs, they presented a reduction~\cite[Theorem~13]{HanakaIMMNSSV20} from the problem of finding a large balanced biclique on bipartite graphs, which shows only NP-hardness.
+To be more precise, their target problem there was \emph{the spanning variant of \textsc{Subgraph Reconfiguration} under the TJ rule for the property ``a graph is an $(i, j)$-complete bipartite graph,''} which is the reconfiguration problem of vertex sets that induce graphs that contain $K_{i,j}$ as a spanning subgraph.
+On bipartite graphs, this problem with $i=j$ is equivalent to {\BBR}, and their NP-hardness result was shown for this case.
 Our result in this paper implies the PSPACE-completeness of their problem as well.